-However, you only need to look at the damage the last financial crisis did to revenues - down 14% in 2008 and 15% more in 2009 - to see how damaging an economic slowdown can be.
+However, you only need to look at the damage the last financial crisis did to revenues - down 14% in 2008 and 15% more in 2009 - to see what a an economic slowdown can do.
 That makes recent warnings about a slowing global economy, particularly in Germany - which has been bordering on economic stagnation - a worry for investors.
+Worsening global trade relations are also contributing to lower freight volumes, and that's not good for a business which relies on cross-border trade for a large chunk of its revenues.
 With letters in long-term decline, the group can ill afford for parcels to take a turn for the worse as well.

-That goes a long way towards explaining why the shares trade on a PE ratio of 12.7 times (a 9% discount to their recent average)
+That goes a long way towards explaining why the shares trade on a PE ratio of 11.8 times (a 9% discount to their 10 year average).

-It's not all doom a gloom however.
+It's not all doom and gloom however.
 For now, revenues continue to climb, and Deutsche Post has weathered tough times before.
-The balance sheet doesn't look overstretched and with the stock currently offering a prospective yield of 4.2%, investors should at least be paid to wait out any economic turbulence.
+Despite rising debt, the balance sheet doesn't look overstretched, and with the stock currently offering a prospective yield of 4.6%, investors should at least be paid to wait out any economic turbulence.

-Deutsche Post should emerge from any economic downturn with its attractive market positions broadly unchanged, and with the possibility of a modest re-rating on the cards, we think there are worse homes for a long-term investor prepared to stomach some volatility.
+Deutsche Post should emerge from any economic downturn with its attractive market positions broadly unchanged.
+The added possibility of a modest re-rating on the cards, means we think there are worse homes for a long-term investor prepared to stomach some volatility.